cjennison/EpiPlanner/README.md

 - Priorities
 - Chains

-Inspiration is taken from World of Warcraft's Hekili addon.

 Each job implements its own set of these controls.
 At a basic version, EpiPlan can detect what phase a player enters into and offers guidance on the next set of button presses to execute.